About this listing

 The city does not allow parking on the street between 3 and 6 am.
 I will arrange parking for you, if you have a car.
 On street parking is on the south side of the street (that's across the street from the house).
 On arrival, please pull into the drive to unload belongings if you have heavy or cumbersome things.

 It would be helpful to know in advance if you might require refrigerator space, i.e. you're traveling with a cooler and wish to park some items in the fridge.
-Yes, you may use the kitchen.
+Yes, you may use the fully equipped kitchen.
+Each guest is offered a cupboard in the pantry for non perishable food items.

 Laundry is also available in case you've just come from the woods and need to freshen up your duds.